aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/formatting-pdf-document/_index.md

 1. Open the PDF file using the [Document](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/) class.
 1. Set the Document object’s properties.
-1. Save the updated PDF file using the Save method.
+1. Save the updated PDF file using the save method.

 Properties available are: